-Although the number of total commercial vessels has dropped in recent years, long-term trends show a significant increase in the average engine size per vessel across all three subcategories of trawlers since 2007.22 This has been accompanied by an increase in the average gross tonnage (GT) per vessel (see table below) as owners seek to increase catch capacity and fishing effort without having to acquire new licenses.23 Larger vessels can pull larger nets, fish for longer and further from land, ultimately resulting in higher catches by fewer vessels.
+Although the number of total commercial vessels has dropped in recent years, long-term trends show a significant increase in the average engine size per vessel across all three subcategories of trawler since 2007.
+This has been accompanied by an increase in the average gross tonnage (GT) per vessel (see Table below) as owners seek to increase catch capacity and fishing effort without having to acquire new licenses.
+Larger vessels can pull larger nets, fish for longer and further from land, ultimately resulting in higher catches by fewer vessels.
 Larger vessels may also allow vessel operators to subscribe to the lucrative subsidised 'green oil' fuel scheme.
 More information about the green oil scheme is found on page 23.